TIY-Durham/2015-FALL-FEE/26--For-Your-Eyes-OAuth/README.md

 If you _were_ the lead, pick up one of the existing, open tasks _before_ starting a new task.
 That doesn't have to be the new lead's old task, either.
 If your third teammate is stuck on something: trade.
 Rely on your _new_ Team Lead for direction and support.

-Between the three of you, you should have the HTML and (S)CSS complete for those two pages by tonight.
-They don't have to be pixel-perfect replicas, but they should be very close to authentic.
+Between the three of you, you should tackle  _at least one feature per person with HTML, (S)CSS, and some Angular JS placeholders_.